 The advent of the internet has fundamentally revolutionized the nature of GIS applications.
 The Internet began as a computer network for military communications and for the exchange of scientific information in 1969.
 It has now become an international& computer network of networks logically consisting of millions of academic, military, government, and commercial computers in a cooperative collaboration.
 By using different protocols of the Internet such as the World Wide Web (WWW) and File Transfer Protocol (Fl?), GIS have now become a virtual global system that offers all kinds of geographic information services via a worldwide system of computer networks (see Chapter 12 and Appendix A).
-At present 015 serves not only as the means for geographic data management and spatial decision support, it also provides the mechanism for geographic information resource sharing and the communication of spatial information and knowledge as well (Harder, 1998).
+At present 015 serves not only as the means for geographic information resource sharing and the communication of spatial information and knowledge as well (Harder, 1998).